 Speaking on “Fox and Friends” on Monday, Dec.
 8, 2025, Kilmeade told viewers that Trump’s standing with Hispanic voters is already showing signs of deterioration.
 “Some of them are misreading the aggressive tactics of ICE and taking it on the whole Hispanic community,” the host explained.
 “They feel as though they’ve been too broadly targeted.
 And that’s why the president’s numbers are coming down with Hispanics.”

-The warning comes as the Trump administration conducts a nationwide deportation drive that has increasingly focused on Hispanic communities, the largest immigrant demographic in the United States.
+The warning comes as the Trump administration conducted a nationwide deportation drive that has increasingly focused on Hispanic communities, the largest immigrant demographic in the United States.
 Critics of the administration’s approach have highlighted data showing that approximately 70 percent of those detained in recent ICE raids have no criminal record.

 Kilmeade emphasized that the political stakes are particularly high with midterm elections scheduled for November.
 “Things aren’t going to go good for anybody’s mission on the Republican side if they lose the Hispanic vote or nullify, negate some of the gains that they’ve worked so hard to make,” he said during the “Fox and Friends” broadcast.